 Clearly, if both strategies exist there is a place for both.

 I see more beginning investors invest in cash flow positive properties.

-On the other hand, I tend to see more successful investors, those who have built a substantial asset base, grow their portfolio through leveraging off the capital growth of their investments.
+On the other hand, all the successful investors I've worked with over the years, those who have built a substantial asset base, have grown their portfolio through leveraging off the capital growth of their investments.

-Of course I understand why new investors would be keen to buy a property with positive cash flow.
+Note: Of course, I understand why many new investors would be keen to buy a property with positive cash flow.

 They tend to be cheaper, so it’s easier to purchase and support this type of property.

 While these properties may give you short-term income, the problem is they will never allow you to accumulate the equity necessary to become truly wealthy.